lvanschilfgaarde/lordcephei.github.io/pages/lmto_asa_doc.md

 similar to the full-potential program **lmf**{: style="color: blue"}.
 It is interesting to compare the ASA band structure to the FP one, e.g. [in PbTe](xx).

-+ **lmgf**{: style="color: blue"}: is a crystal code similar to **lm,**{: style="color: blue"}, but it uses a Green's function formalism.
++ **lmgf**{: style="color: blue"}: is a crystal code similar to **lm**{: style="color: blue"}, but it uses a Green's function formalism.
+An extra energy integration (in addition to the k integration) is required, which makes the program somewhat slower.

-+ **Green's Function LMTO :** An ASA based density-functional Green's function formulation.
-The program, **lmgf**{: style="color: blue"}, calculates the Green’s function for a periodic system, and is a Green's function counterpart to the lm code.
-It can be used to determine a range of properties including the density of states, energy band structure, and magnetic moment.
-It also has the ability to calculate magnetic exchange interactions and some other properties of linear response.
+However it has features **lm**{: style="color: blue"} does not: it can calculate magnetic exchange interactions and some other properties of linear response.
 This code can include spin-orbit coupling perturbatively, and it also has a fully relativistic Dirac formulation.
-It also implements the Coherent Potential Approximation, for the study of alloys, or for disordered local moments, re a combination of the two.
+It also implements the Coherent Potential Approximation, either for the study of alloys, or for disordered local moments, or a combination of the two.

-+ **Principal Layer Green's Function :** This code, **lmpg**{: style="color: blue"}, is an analog of **lmgf**{: style="color: blue"} for layered systems.
-Periodic boundary conditions are used in two dimensions.
-A Principal layer technique is used for the dimension.
++ **lmpg**{: style="color: blue"}, is an analog of **lmgf**{: style="color: blue"} for layered systems.
+Periodic boundary conditions are used in two dimensions, and a Principal Layer technique is used for the third dimension.
 This is advantageous because (1) periodic boundary conditions in this dimension are not needed and (2) the computation time scales only linearly in the number of principal layers.
 It can be used in a self-consistent framework, and also to